MarcSpeckmann/Fooling-LIME-and-SHAP/README.md

 - [Gender discrimination dataset](https://www.kaggle.com/hjmjerry/gender-discrimination)
 - [Heart failure prediction dataset](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data)

-## Limitations
+## Limitations / Further improvement

-The current framework can only deal with regression and binary classification tasks
+- The current framework can only deal with regression and binary classification tasks
+- Only one biased input feature can get hidden
+- Only numerical features are considered
+- Currently, 3 perturbation algorithms are implemented